pavan2you/flutter-mvp-framework/README.md

-# jvanila_flutter
+# Flutter MVP flutter framework

-A framework for Flutter development.
+A flutter MVP framework, written with coding practices applied in my other technology agnostic mobile development framework - jVanila.

-jVanila Flutter, showcases how to apply MVP pattern in depth.
+The framework showcases how to apply MVP pattern in depth.

 Check simple usage in https://github.com/pavan2you/jvanila_flutter/tree/master/helloworld